apache/beam/learning/prompts/code-explanation/java/11_io_jdbc.md

       return "SampleRow{" + "id=" + id + ", month='" + month + "', amount='" + amount + '\'' + '}';
     }
   }
 ```

 The `CreateExampleRow` class implements the `JdbcIO.RowMapper` interface to map rows from the JDBC source to `ExampleRow` objects.
-The `mapRow` method reads the columns from the `ResultSet` and creates an `ExampleRow` object.
+The `mapRow` method extracts column values from the `ResultSet` interface and creates an `ExampleRow` object.

 ```java
   public static class CreateExampleRow implements JdbcIO.RowMapper<ExampleRow> {
     @Override